Home » Geography » Fluvial Landforms

 3. Alluvial Fans and Cones

-A stream’s velocity drops because of a reduced gradient as it departs the mountains and descends to the plains.
-As a result, near the foothills, it sheds a significant amount of the stuff it was carrying from the mountains.
+As a stream flows from the mountains to the plains, its speed decreases due to a gentler slope.
+This causes the stream to drop a lot of the materials it carried from the mountains near the foothills.
 This material is deposited in a conical shape, resembling a series of continuous fans.
 They are referred to as alluvial fans.
 These fans can be seen all over the north Indian plains, at the foothills of the Himalayas.

 4. Natural Levees, Floodplains, and Point Bars